api7/lua-resty-ipmatcher/README.md

 `syntax: ok, err = ip:match(ip)`

-Returns a `true` or `false` if the IP exists within any of the specified IP list.
+Returns a `true` if the IP exists within any of the specified IP list.

-Returns `nil` and an error message with an invalid IP.
+Returns `nil` and an error message with an invalid IP address.

 ```lua
 local ok, err = ip:match("127.0.0.1")